tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 ### Format of Shared Dictionary

+**DISCUSS:** This section remains a work in progress.
+The goal is to produce a dictionary of minimal size which provides maximum compression whilst treating every CA equitably.
+Currently this dictionary occupies ~65KB of space, is equitable and has performance within a ~100 bytes of the best known alternative.
+This is discussed further in {{eval}}.

 The dictionary is built by systematic combination of the common strings used in certificates by each issuer in the known list described in {{listing}}.

-**DISCUSS:** This section remains a work in progress.
-The goal is to produce a dictionary of competitive size and similar storage footprint to a trained Zstandard dictionary targeting end-entity TLS certificates.
-The procedure below is not yet final and needs improvements.
-This dictionary occupies ~ 65 KB of space.
-A comparison of this approach with a conventional trained dictionary is in {{eval}}.

 This dictionary is constructed in three stages, with the output of each stage being concatenated with the next.

 Firstly, for each intermediate certificate enumerated in the listing in {{listing}}., extract the issuer field ({{Section 4.1.2.4 of !RFC5280}}) and derive the matching authority key identifier ({{Section 4.2.1.1 of RFC5280}}) for the certificate.
 Order them according to the listing in {{listing}}.